Sommaire

 - legumes (chickpeas, lentils).

-Beware of iron deficiency, especially if you're pregnant!
-Symptoms of iron deficiency are very common when you're expecting a baby.
-To address this while taking care of your thyroid, the best sources are:
+Beware of iron deficiencies, especially if you are pregnant!
+Because the symptoms of an iron deficiency are very common when expecting a baby.
+To remedy this while taking care of your thyroid, the best sources are:

 - certain animal products (red meat and liver);